“Follow the path of the "Arrieros" between snowy mountains and palm tree forests.”

 The route can take up to six hours to be completed.
 No hotels are found between the two main towns.
 Camping sites are an option.
-The weather is usually cold between 0° to 15° Celsius.
+The weather is usually cold between 0 degrees to 15 degrees Celsius.
 Warm clothes are recommended.

-The route starts in Murillo at close to 10,000 feet of elevation and is much colder being very close to the snow caped mountains of Los Nevados National Natural Park.
-It continues to descent through wax palm forests and the Recio River Canyon by your side.
-You go all the way to the river and then start a steady ascent towards El Bosque, a small village in the middle of the track.
+The route starts in Murillo at close to 10,000 feet of elevation and is much colder being very close to the snow-capped mountains of Los Nevados National Natural Park.
+It continues to descend through wax palm forests and the Recio River Canyon.
+You go all the way to the river and then start a steady ascent towards El Bosque, a small village at the midway point.
 The route continues with panoramic views of the Magdalena River Valley towards the town of Santa Isabel, between coffee plantations and hot springs.